lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 `discoverServices()` talks to PineTine over Bluetooth LE and returns a list of GATT Services exposed by PineTime.

-We use `await` while discovering GATT Services, so that the app won't freeze while waiting for the Bluetooth LE response.
+We use `await` to discover GATT Services, so that the app won't freeze while waiting for the Bluetooth LE response.

 The GATT Service for Simple Management Protocol has a UUID (unique ID) of `8D53DC1D-1DB7-4CD3-868B-8A527460AA84`...